zaklaus/gtac_roleplay/README.md

 ### Notes
 * The resource is designed to load the script files first, then initialize after that's done.
-* Never edit scripts directly on the server.
-Always edit in the cloned repo on your PC.
-* Never upload scripts to the main server.
-Vortrex will handle deployment of public releases.
 * The IDEAS.md file is not a to-do list.
 It's just a random file to throw ideas into when they come to mind.
 * Delete the row containing the bug or idea from the database once you've scripted and tested it and it works.